MateusVFronza/MateusVFronza/README.md

 - 🔭 I’m currently working as **Data Analyst at Franq Open Banking (BR)**

-- 📚 I'm undergraduate in Economics at Universidade Federal de Santa Catarina (BR)
+- 📚 I'm BSc. in Economics at Universidade Federal de Santa Catarina (BR)

-- 🌱 I’m currently learning **Python, SQL and DataViz**

 - ⚡ Any questions on data analysis?
 Please let me know and we'll work it out 😁